FiiO BTR3 Review – The Easiest Hifi Bluetooth Receiver

 Other devices have a noticeable lag and sluggish wait when it comes to connecting.
 Not the BTR3!
 It has always been able to find and connect to my source within two seconds of powering on throughout my month of using it.
 Tests where I intentionally walk my source away for a prolonged period of time (10+ minutes) and bring it back had the BTR3 reconnected within as short as ten seconds of being back in range again.
 Phenomenal!
 For those that don’t use Bluetooth devices often, the scenario I described above is actually one of the largest annoyances of the standard and its ‘un-seamlessness’ and why Apple made its own W1 standard.

 The faults mentioned are honestly minor in the end.
 They are small scratches on an otherwise great experience.
-The FiiO BTR3’s wireless connectivity usability and ease of use is unparalleled on the market and should be a baseline of functionality for other audiophile manufacturers moving forward.
+The FiiO BTR3’s wireless connectivity, usability, and ease of use are unparalleled on the market and should be a baseline of functionality for other audiophile manufacturers moving forward.

 The BTR3 was utilized with the following devices with the associated streaming codecs for sound testing: